 - At least two elective 300-level courses not counting any of 350, 360, 370.

+The courses counting towards the major must come from MATH or from among the following STAT courses: STAT 218, STAT 220, STAT 221, STAT 260, STAT 318.
 A student may count Math 215/Phys 215 towards her mathematics major.
-However, she may count at most two of the course 206, 210, and 215 toward the major.
+However, she may count at most two of the courses 206, 210, and 215 toward the major.
 Credit for Math 216/Phys 216 satisfies the requirement that a math major take 205, but cannot be counted as one of the 200- or 300-level units required for the major.

 Major Presentation Requirement